manuel-reyes-ml/manuel-reyes-ml/README.md

 ---

-**💡 "From bookkeeping to LLM engineering - proving it's never too late to reinvent yourself."**
+**💡 "From Financial Services Professional to LLM engineering - proving it's never too late to reinvent yourself."**

 ⭐️ Star my repos if you find them useful!
 🔔 Follow for daily updates on my journey!